10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Cats may not be as easily swayed by the bitterness, so something with a stronger smell may be needed.
 Natural options like orange peels or hot sauce can be more effective.

 Be cautious not to put hot sauce in areas where you, your family, or your pet can accidentally get it in their eyes.
 It's best used at floor level.
-If you are nervous about that one, then stick to the orange peels.
+If you are nervous about that one, stick to the orange peels.

 10. Set a Trap